 What is a PSAP?
-Is a PSAP right for me?
+Can it replace my hearing aid?
 If you or a loved one in your family is looking for a hearing device, you’ve probably started to ask questions like this one.
 There are many hearing aids and sound amplification products on the market, and sometimes it's hard to tell what is the best for you.

 What is a PSAP?
 (Personal Sound Amplification Product)

 The term PSAP stands for "Personal Sound Amplification Product" and as the name suggests, is a device that utilizes technology to amplify sounds or provide clarity in noisy environments.

 Until recently these devices were limited in usefulness and not at all comparable to traditional hearings aids.
 Recently, however, PSAPs have been rapidly gaining popularity as their improved technology and much lower prices start to blur the previously clear line between them and hearing aids.
 Improved sound amplification technology, Bluetooth connectivity, and customizable hearing settings are turning PSAPs into a convenient and affordable package for those who are looking to enhance their hearing.

 What Are The Main Differences Between a PSAP and Hearing Aids?

 While both PSAPs and hearing aids are designed to help with listening, their functions and intended audiences are very different.

 Hearing aids are FDA approved sound-amplifying medical devices intended to compensate for impaired hearing.
 Specifically, they are Class 1 medical devices that are manufactured and programmed for a person’s specific hearing loss and are distributed by hearing healthcare professionals, such as licensed audiologists.

 PSAPs are not intended to make up for impaired hearing.
 They are, however, perfect for people who aren’t hearing impaired but sometimes have difficulty understanding conversations in noisy places or hearing TV sounds when watching with someone that prefers a different volume.